danzkigg/yetanotherdashboard/CONTRIBUTING.md

 ```

 ### Creating the Widget Component
-After implementing the integration, you must create the corresponding React widget component:
+After implementing the integration, you must create the corresponding widget component:

 1. Create `/components/widgets/ServiceNameWidget.js`: